 Vodafone offers a range of unlimited data plans with both 4G and 5G coverage.
 Customers can choose from Lite, Standard and Max download speeds.

-For customers, the main difference between the three unlimited data price plans is the maximum download speed you’re able to obtain.
+For customers, the main difference between Vodafone’s three unlimited data plans is the maximum download speed you’re able to obtain on each one.
 The maximum speed is 2Mbit/s on Unlimited Lite, 10Mbit/s on Unlimited, and the fastest available uncapped speeds on Unlimited Max.

-In this article, we’ll look at Vodafone’s unlimited data plans in more detail, including what you’ll get on each one and the difference between the download speeds available.
-We’ll also look at how Vodafone’s unlimited data plans compare to the rest of the market before looking at the coverage available and how to keep your existing phone number when moving to the network.
+In this article, we’ll look at Vodafone’s unlimited data plans in more detail, including what you’ll get on each one.
+We’ll then compare the download speeds available before looking at how Vodafone’s unlimited data plans compare to the market.
+Finally, we’ll look at the coverage available on Vodafone and how to keep your existing phone number when moving to the network.